hypo69/hypo/pytest/gemini - set 4/en/src/fast_api/gemini/frontent/index.md

 # No Python code to test in the provided HTML file.
 # Therefore, no tests can be written.
 A test file would be empty.
 #
-#  This is a placeholder to demonstrate the correct structure
+#  This is a placeholder to demonStarte the correct structure
 #  for testing if there were functions or classes in the HTML file.